 The surface of the edges and structurally-conditioned air spaces provide the system with the ideal opportunity of air saturation.
 Special stretchable sheets help with the air exchange of the system.
 The insulating ability of the empty spaces between the edges provides the optimal heat exchange.
 When moving during sleep, the humidity of the system is additionally regulated.

-Non-Surgical Spinal Decompression Detensor therapy is a revolutionary new technology used primarily to treat disc injuries in the neck and in the low back, based on to gentle back traction with the comfortable spinal cord position.
+Non-Surgical Spinal Decompression Traction therapy with Detensor is a revolutionary new technology used primarily to treat disc injuries in the neck and in the low back, based on to gentle back traction with the comfortable spinal cord position.

 F.A.Q. about Non-Invasive Spinal Decompression Therapy